swiftlang/swift-org-website/install/windows/_archived.md

+---
+layout: new-layouts/base
-## Installation of Old Swift Releases
+title: Installation of Old Swift Releases
+---

 <div class="warning" markdown="1">
 This page documents the manual installation process for versions of Swift 5.9 or older.
 Subsequent releases have updated dependencies and a [streamlined installation process](/install/windows/manual).